 Digital and Library access to your thesis

 It is a requirement for the award of the degree that a printed copy of your thesis will be deposited in Goldsmiths Library and that bibliographic details and a digital copy of your thesis will be deposited in Goldsmiths Research Online.
-If you are considering restricting the availability of your thesis beyond a standard 36 month embargo period, you must discuss this with your supervisor and read the Research Student Handbook 2016-17 (PDF download) before making an application.
+If you are considering restricting the availability of your thesis beyond a standard 36 month embargo period, you must discuss this with your supervisor.
 The Graduate School will need to approve any restrictions to your thesis.

-Please only complete Restricted Access Agreement form (Word doc download) for periods exceeding 36 months, complete the access agreement on the for restrictions under 36 months.
+Please only complete Restricted Access Agreement form (Word) for periods exceeding 36 months, complete the access agreement on the for restrictions under 36 months.

 You can discuss any copyright and access issues further by contacting lib-eprints (@gold.ac.uk).